 Harvard Business School’s former faculty chair of Building New Businesses, Bruce Harreld described Keith Krach as “A category kingmaker, building four game-changing companies from robotics to engineering software to e-commerce to e-signature and digital transaction management,”

-I talked with Keith about becoming a market leader through category creation and digital transaction management.
-He’s generated significant shareholder value in the four companies he has built and is now creating a new market category with his Virtual Mentor Network.
+Now, the Secretary of State for Economic Growth, Energy, and the Environment, Keith has generated significant shareholder value in the four companies he has built and is now creating a new market category with his Virtual Mentor Network.

 M.R.
 Rangaswami: Tell us about the last two categories you created with Ariba and DocuSign – what was common about both of these categories – what was different?

 Keith Krach: It always surprises me that category creation isn’t better understood – so let’s start by being clear about what category creation is: Category creation means going beyond incremental innovation—making improvements to existing solutions—and instead inventing whole new ways of solving customer problems, it’s using new technologies, and creating new business models.

 The beauty of creating a new category is that you’re automatically the leader and being the leader brings tremendous advantages.
 It dramatically increases your ability to de-position your competition, to attract great talent and partners, draw investment, and deliver unprecedented customer value.

 Category creators experience much faster growth and receive much higher valuations from investors than companies bringing only incremental innovations to market.
 The objective of the game is to be the “Category King”—the company that dominates the market.
 These companies receive 80% of the resources and market capitalization.